yashi-here/uart/README.md

 | Net Area | 0 |
 | Total Area | 2711.216 µm² |

-The design occupies a relatively small area since the UART receiver mainly consists of counters and FSM logic.
+The design occupies a relatively small area since it mainly contains counters and FSM logic.

 ---